Last updated: April 30, 2018

 - Instructions on how to calculate country scores: OECD-EU SEA LA

 Citation: Hooghe, Liesbet, Gary Marks, Arjan H. Schakel, Sandi Chapman Osterkatz, Sara Niedzwiecki, Sarah Shair-Rosenfield (2016).
 Measuring Regional Authority: A Postfunctionalist Theory of Governance, Volume I. Oxford: Oxford University Press.

 Other work by team members:

-Liesbet Hooghe and Gary Marks .
-Symposium on Measuring Regional Authority, and Community, Scale and Regional Governance, forthcoming in Territory, Governance, Politics.
+Liesbet Hooghe and Gary Marks.
+2018.
+Symposium on measuring and theorizing regional governance.
+Territory, Governance, Politics.
 Contributions by Kent Eaton, JP Faguet, Imke Harbers, and a response by Arjan H. Schakel, Liesbet Hooghe, Gary Marks, Sara Niedzwiecki, Sandra Chapman-Osterkatz, and Sarah Shair-Rosenfield.

 Sarah Niedzwiecki, Sandra Chapman-Osterkatz, Liesbet Hooghe, Gary Marks.
 2017.
 “The RAI Travels to Latin America: Measuring regional authority under regime change.”
 Under review.

 Arjan Schakel, Gary Marks, Liesbet Hooghe.
 2015.
 Multilevel Governance and the State.
 In Oxford Handbook on the Transformation of the State, edited by Stephan Leibfried, Evelyne Huber, John Stephens.
 Oxford: OUP, 266-82.